nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 abstraction defindes, threads, mutexes and condition variables.
 See the header file for more information or take a look at the existing implementations in the `src/modules/threads` folder.

+### Example integration
+In the directory 'platform_integration_example' an example integration can be examined.